Here To Explore Our World

 Travel Stories & Photography with a Splash of History and Oddities

-Sunday Folks in Singapore’s Chip Bee Gardens always seems to have a line outside its doors.
-There’re always new eateries popping up in the city which has so many choices on offer.
-So when a friend was visiting from out of town, I suggested going to Sunday Folks.
+Food is one of Singapore’s favourite pastimes.
+There are always new eateries popping up in the city which already has so many choices on offer.
+Over in Holland Village, Sunday Folks in Chip Bee Gardens always seems to have a line outside its doors.
+So when a friend was visiting from out of town, I suggested going to Sunday Folks for a sit down.

 Chip Bee Gardens